-Develop three dimensional solid models by working from sketching simple geometric shapes to applying the use of solid modeling software Autodesk Inventor.
-Students work within a problem-solving design process and learn how it is used in industry to manufacture a product.
+Introduction to Engineering Design 1 Credit Gr.
+9, 10, 11,12 Course: 5551-5557 Develop three dimensional solid models by working from sketching simple geometric shapes to applying the use of solid modeling software Autodesk Inventor.
+Students work within a problem-solving design process and lo earn how it is used in industry to manufacture a product.
 They use Computer Aided Design System (CAD) to analyze and evaluate the product design.
-The techniques learned and equipment used is state-of-the-art and are currently in use by engineers throughout the United States.
+The techniques learned and equipment used is state-of-t he-art and are c urrently in use by eng ineers throughout the United States.

-Note: College credit may be available.
-Meets ICT and Math Experience requirement.
+Note: Meets ICT and Math Experience requirement.
 Prerequisite: Algebra 1 Part 2 or Algebra 1 (H)